amitjavilaventura/DNAme/README.md

   + Write your name.

+  + Click to `DNAme`

-  + *Note that there is a result by default, these are obtained using the word 'DNAme'*.
+  + *Note that there is a result by default, this is obtained using the word 'DNAme'*.

 ## Contributors